stahlfaust/stahlfaust.SIT.Co-op.Server/README.md

 - **If you are joining my server please do not modify any of the SAIN presets as it will cause de-sync**.
 - You can modify other mods like [Amands' Hitmarker](https://hub.sp-tarkov.com/files/file/798-amands-s-hitmarker/), [Amands' Sense](https://hub.sp-tarkov.com/files/file/1361-amands-sense/) or [Fontaine's Combat Stance Overhaul](https://hub.sp-tarkov.com/files/file/1098-fontaine-s-combat-stance-overhaul/) using the "F12" key.
 ## Realistic Lighting Mod
-If you would like to install the Realistic Lighting for EFT mod, open the `Optional Amands' Graphics + Reshade` folder and follow the installation instructions below.
+If you would like to install the Realistic Lighting for EFT mod, open the `Realistic Lighting for EFT - Amand's Graphics + Reshade` folder and follow the installation instructions below.
 If you do not want to use the Reshade preset you can configure [Amands' Graphics](https://hub.sp-tarkov.com/files/file/813-amands-s-graphics/) to your liking via the "F12" key.

 ![](https://github.com/stahlfaust/stahlfaust-SIT-Coop-Server/assets/135766383/b2cac304-1d70-4917-b297-8b6d81574955)